antares-codes/etl-val-node/README.md

 (Optional) For more protection you can install [Fail2ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) to avoid brute force attact.

-14. Create a crontab entry to monitor your node.
+14. Setup Monitoring with a crontab entry.

     ```bash
     sudo chmod 755 /root/validator-node-dockerized/cron/watchdognode.sh